 Hawking, Stephen William (1942–)

-English theoretical astrophysicist and cosmologist famed almost equally
+Stephen Hawking is an English theoretical astrophysicist and cosmologist famed almost equally

 for his work on black holes and the origin

 of the universe (propagated to a vast lay audience through his non-technical

 books, including A Brief History of Time and The Universe in a

 Nutshell) and the fact that he has survived for four decades with motor

 neuron disease, an affliction with which he was diagnosed as a postgraduate